 Hosting the Japanese Ambassador to the U.S., the Honorable Shinsuke Sugiyama:

 The NC Japan Center was very honored to be co-host with the Triangle Japanese Business Association for Ambassador Shinsuke Sugiyama’s lunch reception today (Wednesday, October 2nd, 2019) at the NC Biotechnology Center in RTP.
 The ambassador came to visit North Carolina to speak with stakeholders in the Japanese-American community, including Governor Cooper and Senator Tillis, as well as leadership in NC-based Japanese companies.
-David Robinson, Honorary Consul of Japan to North Carolina, was instrumental in organizing and facilitating today’s reception, and we’re honored to have him on the NC Japan Center Board of Advisors!
+David Robinson, Honorary Consul for Japan in North Carolina, was instrumental in organizing and facilitating today’s reception, and we’re honored to have him on the NC Japan Center Board of Advisors!
 We hope that Ambassador Sugiyama can come back and visit us, soon!

 Check out the Ambassador’s tweet on the event, below!